fedor-rusak/isometric_fighting/DesignDoc.md

 But some form of shadows is a must. as it would create desired illusion of volume and depth!

+It is really beautiful thing to have clippy and rustfmt as simple tools out of the box.
+One can suggest more idiomatic ways to write code and use less mut variables which is great.
+Another one forces specific styleguide which is really useful as I would forget about this at some moment.

+& stands for borrowing yet not destroying parameter after method execution.
+Nice!

+Methods as separate impl block sounds nice buuuut I would like to go for simple function when I can.

+Gots some wishes about destructuring but that is a super minor issue.

+Keeping code at least somewhat readable is hard, yet it give opportunity to add features easily.
+And rust feels like a nice tool to refactor existing code even if you forgot some details about its logic.

 # Things to try

 Do some perspective rendering and image movement.
 Done!